eellak/gsoc2019-greek-morpho/README.md

 Information will be extracted automatically with a python script and using the pymediawiki library.
 In addition words and morphological information will be added to the spelling tool dictionaries.

-## Deliverables

-1. A Morphological dictionary of Greek in SQLite3 format that includes complete morphology for Nouns, Proper Nouns, Adjectives, Verbs, Prepositions, Adverbs, Acronyms with information automatically extracted from the Greek wiktionary using Universal Dependencies Tagset.
-2. Addition of the extracted words to open source spelling dictionaries.

 ## Final Report